Ultra Bike France® — brand identity and art direction hero

 [03 — cycling event icon & logo]

-The old logo worked for a cycling club.
-The new one had to work for a brand.
 An event icon needs to hold on a jersey, on a race bib, on an Instagram avatar, on a sponsor deck.
-But before solving for scale, we solved for meaning.
+Before solving for scale, we solved for meaning.
+The icon encodes three ideas: a forward arrow for speed and the road ahead, a checkered flag for the finish line, a cyclist's helmet abstracted.

 Ultra Bike France® icon — golden ratio construction and brand symbolism